 If your check engine light is illuminated solid, then there is an OBD2 code in the system.
 This could be something easy to fix or it could require more diagnostics.
-A mechanic can read the code for you, or you can use FIXD to read it yourself and learn more about your problem before going to a shop.
+A mechanic can read the code for you, or you can use the FIXD Sensor and free app to read it yourself and learn more about your problem before going to a shop.

 Blinking or Flashing Check Engine Light

 If your check engine light is blinking, there is an active misfire.
 To prevent engine damage, do not drive the vehicle or attempt to reset the check engine light until this misfire issue is resolved.